People Spill Their Thirst-Quenching Revenge Stories

 “There were several restaurants that were struggling last year.
 Several shut down completely and others fired all of their staff just to try to stay afloat.
 Around this time, my wife and I made it a habit to order takeout from our favorite establishments.
 We always tipped the standard 20+%, despite these always being takeout orders.

 One restaurant, in particular, forgot to include the bacon that was supposed to come with our order.
+The order was around $20 – with a tip of around $5, so around $25 total.

-When you picked your order up from this restaurant, you had to park and come inside – there was no drive-thru or curbside pickup.
 On this particular day, I picked up our order as usual and drove home (~5-minute drive).
 We immediately discovered that the bacon we had ordered was missing, so I called the restaurant.
+I expected to call and simply have them refund the ~$3 cost of the bacon.

 Wrong.